Jhgomez/sopes1/project2/README.md

 ## Setting up Kubernetes

 ### Create a self-signed TLS certificate(Optional)
 This step is optional because you make your private registry be signed by a know certificate authority you can se how below.
-We will use this to be able to communicate to our Harbor ingress controller using https(http over tls), we will give the generated private key and public key/certificate to a Kubernetes secret which is then passed to Harbor configuration values file which when installed using this file will create an ingress controller(of nginx type in our case) that uses this TLS certificate to enable https communication, we will need to install the certificate in our local computer.
+We will use this to be able to communicate to our Harbor ingress controller using https(http over tls), we will give the generated private key and public key/certificate to a Kubernetes secret which is then passed to Harbor configuration values file which when installed using this file will create an ingress controller(of nginx type in our case) that uses this TLS certificate to enable https communication, we will need to install the certificate in our local computer and will use these certificates when setting up harbor as well.

 1. Follow the ["Using Elliptic Curve Key Algorithm"](#using-elliptic-curve-key-algorithm) section to learn how to create a self-signed TLS certificate.
 Interesting fact is I'm using elliptic curve algorithms instead of RSA.